 Excellence in education is when we do everything that we can to make sure they become everything they can.

 What if your child does not speak English at a native language level?
 Or not at all?
-What if your child needs support or has problems a regular class?
+What if your child needs support or experiences difficulties in a regular class?

 Bonn International School has an experienced specialist Learning Support team to help.
-The team provides support to students who encounter difficulties in the regular classroom, or require additional support at both ends of the learning spectrum.
-Support includes assessments, consultation, monitoring and scheduled time with either the student or relevant teachers.
+The team provides support to students who encounter difficulties in the regular classroom, or require additional support.
+This support may include assessments, consultation, monitoring and scheduled time with either the student or relevant teachers.

-The English Language Acquisition (EnLA) programme helps students develop the language skills needed to participate actively in the mainstream classroom.
-When students join BIS, EnLA teachers assess their needs.
+The English as an Additional Language (EAL) programme helps students develop the language skills needed to participate actively in the mainstream classroom.
+When students join BIS, EAL teachers assess their needs.
 Where needed, they develop a tailored plan for increased English language support.
-Throughout the programme, EnLA teachers continually monitor student progress in consultation with class teachers.
-When a student speaks and understand well enough to be fully independent in a classroom setting, he or she will exit EnLA.
+Throughout the programme, EAL teachers continually monitor student progress in consultation with class teachers.
+When a student speaks and understands well enough to be fully independent in a classroom setting, he or she will exit EAL.

-For non-academic issues, BIS has two full time Counsellors responsible for student pastoral care.
-Our Counsellors regularly visit classrooms, and are an invaluable support and resource for both students and parents.
-Our Counsellors help students with their concerns about friendships, peer pressure, values and other areas of significance to children and young adults.
-In addition, the Counsellors host workshops for parents dealing with issues ranging from transitions between cultures to the challenges of puberty and adolescence.
+For non-academic issues, BIS has Counselors responsible for student pastoral care.
+Our Counselors regularly visit classrooms, and are an invaluable support and resource for both students and parents.
+Our Counselors help students with their concerns about friendships, peer pressure, values and other areas of significance to children and young adults.
+In addition, the Counselors host workshops for parents dealing with issues ranging from transitions between cultures to the challenges of puberty and adolescence.